kerimamansaryyev/dart_pusher_channels/README.md

 ## Channels and events

-**Note: For now, the package supports only reading (recieving) events.
+**Note: For now, the package supports only reading (receiving) events.
 Triggering events is in the milestones.**

 The package supports 2 types of channels:
 * Public
 * Private

 ## Milestones
-* Triggering events (for now plugin supprts only reading events from channels)
+* Triggering events (for now plugin supports only reading events from channels)
 * Presence channels
 * Encrypted channels